Stages of team development: Tuckman’s 5 stages explained

 1. Establish your team's mission early

-Whether building a new team or collaborating with cross-functional partners, establishing your team’s mission early is pivotal.
-Setting a goal before you start working together helps establish ground rules and keeps everyone focused on the process of group development.
+Whether building a new team or collaborating with cross-functional partners, establishing your team's mission early is pivotal.
+Setting a goal before you start working together helps establish ground rules and keeps everyone focused on the group development process.

 Depending on your team, define: